Jonasdad/ID1021/README.md

 ID1021 - Algorithms and Datastructures, is a KTH given at KTH.
-Here you'll find Java implementations of the most commonly used data structures i.e. Binary Trees, Queues, Priority Queues, Stack
+Here you'll find Java implementations of the most commonly used data structures i.e. Binary Trees, Queues, Priority Queues, Stack and Hash Maps.
+Additionally you'll find common algorithms such as Binary Search, Sequential Search, Merge Sort, Hashing Algorithms